Project-Owl/dms-lite-docker/README.md

 ## About
-The DMS LITE is a light weight version of the OWL **DMS** that runs in the cloud.
+The DMS LITE is a lightweight version of the OWL **DMS** that runs in the cloud.
 The DMS Lite is built to run on a local device if internet connectivity is not available.
 The DMS (Data Managment System) is build to collect data from the [ClusterDuck Protocol](https://github.com/Call-for-Code/ClusterDuck-Protocol) and provide simple data managment, analytics and network activity.

 ## How it Works
 There are two different ways to get the data from your ClusterDuck network into the DMS locally: using a USB Serial connection or WiFi.

 - **Serial Connection (Currenlty only for Raspberry Pi):** Using the serial connection, the Raspberry Pi or other device reads the incoming messages from the serial monitor by a wired connection from the [modifed PapaDuck](https://github.com/Call-for-Code/ClusterDuck-Protocol/tree/master/examples/6.PaPi-DMS-Lite-Examples/Serial-PaPiDuckExample) and writes the data into the database.
-- **WiFi Connection** If you use the WiFi option your [modified Papaduck](https://github.com/Call-for-Code/ClusterDuck-Protocol/tree/master/examples/6.PaPi-DMS-Lite-Examples/PapiDuckExample-wifi) will publish all its data to a MQTT broker that runs on your local device.
+- **WiFi Connection** If you use the WiFi option your [modified Papaduck](https://github.com/Call-for-Code/ClusterDuck-Protocol/tree/master/examples/6.PaPi-DMS-Lite-Examples/PapiDuckExample-wifi) will publish all its data to an MQTT broker that runs on your local device.

-The PaPaDucks are running [a different Firmware](https://github.com/Call-for-Code/ClusterDuck-Protocol/tree/master/examples/6.PaPi-DMS-Lite-Examples) than the regular ClusterDuck Protocol PaPa example.
+The PapaDucks are running [a different Firmware](https://github.com/Call-for-Code/ClusterDuck-Protocol/tree/master/examples/6.PaPi-DMS-Lite-Examples) than the regular ClusterDuck Protocol Papa example.

 ![Imgur](https://i.imgur.com/B5NbR0k.jpg)